Futhark-AS/receipt_recognizer/README.md

 ## Summary

 Extracts data from an image of a receipt, storing it in a structured format.
+The application is created using Flutter and the Azure Cognitive Services Form Recognizer API.

 ## Background